 Compared to many other types of domesticated pets, cats are a popular choice among apartment dwellers due to their (typically) smaller size and their low maintenance.

-If you’re thinking about bringing a feline friend into your apartment or other small space, choosing a low-maintenance, smaller breed cat will keep everybody happy.
+If you’re thinking about bringing a feline friend into your apartment or other small space, choosing a low-maintenance, smaller cat will keep everybody happy.

 And remember: always adopt, never shop!

 By visiting local shelters and animal rescues, you certainly will find a cat perfect for your home.
-The breeds below are suggestions only – EVERY cat, whether purebreed, mixed, or unknown is special and deserves a loving home.
+The cats below are suggestions only – EVERY cat, whether purebreed, mixed, or unknown is special and deserves a loving home.

 Go to the local adoption facility and discuss your living style with them.
 Meet lots of cats and follow your heart!

-Best Small Cat Breeds for Apartment Living
+Small Cats for Apartment Living

 The name says it all!
 Size-wise, munchkin cats generally don’t reach more than nine pounds once full-grown.
 These unique kitties are characterized by their long bodies and short, stubby legs.